harvester/docs/docs/authentication.md

   - Rancher
   - rancher
   - Authentication
-Description: With ISO installation mode, user will be prompted to set the password for the default `admin` user on the first-time login.
+description: With ISO installation mode, user will be prompted to set the password for the default `admin` user on the first-time login.
 ---

 After installation, user will be prompted to set the password for the default `admin` user on the first-time login.